IU Asian Culture Center’s Statement in Response to the Stabbing of Asian Student

 The fact that the perpetrator announced that race was the motivation for her attack sends a jolt through our Asian community.
 But it is becoming a familiar jolt.
 Some will claim this was a random act that came “out of the blue,” but when a white man, Dana Ericson, put a hatchet in the back of 18-year-old Yue Zhang in Nashville, Indiana in 2016–announcing that he did it because he “hated these people” --it was “out of the blue.”
 When Benjamin Smith, a white man, and avowed white supremacist, shot Won Joon Yoon to death outside a church on 3rd Street in 1999, it was “out of the blue.”
 We have to ask why our community continues to deny the obvious pattern of Asian hate and see these as random acts.

 We ask that the people of Bloomington and IU stand with their Asian friends, classmates, colleagues, neighbors, and fellow community members in condemning racial violence against Asians.
-To support the Asian community, the Asian Culture Center along with the Office of Student Affairs and Office of Diversity, Equity, and Multicultural Affairs at IUB will be offering spaces for students and the community to come together to share and process feelings of fear, sadness, anger, and anxiety.
+To support the Asian community, the Asian Culture Center along with the Office of Student Affairs and Office of Diversity, Equity, and Inclusion at IUB will be offering spaces for students and the community to come together to share and process feelings of fear, sadness, anger, and anxiety.
 The first listening circle will take place at 3 pm today at the IU Asian Culture Center, 807 E. 10th Street.